Winners and Losers of the Vice Presidential Debate

 In my opinion, both candidates are superior debaters to their running mates.
 Vance displayed a poise and professionalism that we rarely see out of Trump.
 It was almost as if he made Trumpism sound “polite, calm, and coherent” – as one NYT columnist put it.
 Vance did an impressive job of sticking to the script – trying to build a strong association between Harris’ platform and Joe Biden’s current presidency.
 There was no personal disparaging of Tim Walz (no “Tampon” Tim mentioned at all), and for the most part, Vance eloquently watered down some of Trump’s more radical policy proposals.

-Although Walz got off to a rougher start than Vance, he quickly asserted his role as the common-sense interpreter when it came to things such as the proposed border legislation on January 6th, among others.
+Although Walz got off to a rougher start than Vance, he quickly asserted his role as the common-sense interpreter when it came to things such as the proposed border legislation and Trump’s actions on January 6th, among others.
 Walz didn’t sound mean when criticizing Trump- he almost sounded pitiful towards Vance.
 He avoided word salads, explaining complex policy proposals in very simple terms.
 Walz pulled ahead as the better debater than Harris in his first on-stage appearance.
 While Harris flourishes in asking questions as a career prosecutor, she didn’t provide as strong of a performance against Trump.

 Loser: Climate Change